IMI-COMBINE/template2graphs/README.md

 2. Making the Lab data templates ready for graph ingestion
 * Ensure that all your experiments are located in a directory form under the `exps` folder.
 This way, each experiment can be cataloged into a specific directory using [FAIR data management guidelines](https://rdmkit.elixir-europe.org/data_organisation)
-* Go to the [main.py](src/main.py) file and either change the credential details to your login details or add a new user with the credentials listed and provide admin access to the Neo4J database.
+* Go to the [main.py](src/main.py) file and either change the credential details to your login details or add a new user with the credentials listed (admin_name = "template2graph", password = "gnanow2024-database") and provide admin access to the Neo4J database.
 ```bash
 cd src
 python main.py